digipost/signering-docs/source/egen-integrasjon/dokumentpakke.rst

-.. _informasjonOmDokumentpakken:
+.. _information-about-document-package:

-Dokumentpakken
+Document package
 ***************

-Dokumentpakken i Posten signering er basert på ASiC‑E standarden (`Associated Signature Containers, Extended form <http://www.etsi.org/deliver/etsi_ts/102900_102999/102918/01.03.01_60/ts_102918v010301p.pdf>`_).
-Profilen er lagd for å ligne på den som er brukt for `Digital postkasse til innbyggere <http://begrep.difi.no/SikkerDigitalPost>`_.
-Les mer om :ref:`profilen som er benyttet for ASiC <asicEStandards>` i slutten av dette dokumentet.
+The document package in Posten signering is based on the ASiC-E standard (`Associated Signature Containers, Extended form <http://www.etsi.org/deliver/etsi_ts/102900_102999/102918/01.03.01_60/ts_102918v010301p.pdf>`_).
+The profile is designed to be similar to that used for `Digital mailbox to residents <http://begrep.difi.no/SikkerDigitalPost>`_.
+Read more about the :ref:`profile used for ASiC <asicEStandards>` at the end of this document.

-Innhold
+Contents
 ========

-Pakken er i ZIP-format, og inneholder:
+The package is in ZIP format and contains:

-- dokumentet som skal signeres (en PDF eller ren tekstfil)
+- the document to be signed (a PDF or plain text file)
-- filen ``manifest.xml`` som beskriver metadata for dokumentet (emner, hvem som skal signere osv.)
+- the file ``manifest.xml`` which describes metadata for the document (subjects, who must sign, etc.)
-- filen ``META-INF/signatures.xml`` som er signaturen over hele dokumentpakken.
+- the file ``META-INF/signatures.xml`` which is the signature for the entire document package.

-Dokument
+Document
 --------

-For informasjon om dokumentbegrensninger, se :ref:`dokumentformat`.
-Denne filen refereres til med det påkrevde ``href``-attributtet i ``document``-elementet i ``manifest.xml``.
-Se eksempler for `signeringsoppdrag i direkteflyt <https://github.com/digipost/signature-api-specification/blob/master/schema/examples/direct/manifest.xml#L10>`_ og `signeringsoppdrag i portalflyt <https://github.com/digipost/signature-api-specification/blob/master/schema/examples/portal/manifest.xml#L34>`_.
+For information about document restrictions, see :ref:`document-format`.
+This file is referenced with the required ``href``-attribute i n``document`` element in ``manifest.xml``.
+See examples for `signature requests in direct flow <https://github.com/digipost/signature-api-specification/blob/master/schema/examples/direct/manifest.xml#L10>`_ and `signature requests in portal flow <https://github.com/digipost/signature-api-specification/blob/master/schema/examples/portal/manifest.xml#L34>`_.

 .. _manifestxml:

 Manifest
 ----------------

-Filen ``manifest.xml`` følger skjemaet `direct-and-portal.xsd <https://github.com/digipost/signature-api-specification/blob/master/schema/xsd/direct-and-portal.xsd>`_, som igjen importerer `direct.xsd <https://github.com/digipost/signature-api-specification/blob/master/schema/xsd/direct.xsd>`_ og `portal.xsd <https://github.com/digipost/signature-api-specification/blob/master/schema/xsd/portal.xsd>`_.
+The file ``manifest.xml`` follows the schema `direct-and-portal.xsd <https://github.com/digipost/signature-api-specification/blob/master/schema/xsd/direct-and-portal.xsd>`_, which again imports `direct.xsd <https://github.com/digipost/signature-api-specification/blob/master/schema/xsd/direct.xsd>`_ and `portal.xsd <https://github.com/digipost/signature-api-specification/blob/master/schema/xsd/portal.xsd>`_.

-Se hvordan man man oppretter oppdrag i :ref:`direkteflyt <directIntegrationStep1>` og :ref:`portalflyt <portalIntegrationStep1>` for eksempler på forskjellige måter elementene kan bygges opp.
+See how to create requests in :ref:`direct flow <directIntegrationStep1>` and :ref:`portal flow <portalIntegrationStep1>` for examples of different ways in which the elements can be built up.

 .. _signaturesxml:

-Signaturer
+Signatures
 ------------------

-Filen ``signatures.xml`` følger skjemaet ``http://uri.etsi.org/2918/v1.2.1#``.
-Se `Thirdparty (katalog) <https://github.com/digipost/signature-api-specification/tree/master/schema/xsd/thirdparty>`_ for kopier av de relevante standardskjemaene.
+The file ``signatures.xml`` follows the schema ``http://uri.etsi.org/2918/v1.2.1#``.
+See `Thirdparty (catalogue) <https://github.com/digipost/signature-api-specification/tree/master/schema/xsd/thirdparty>`_ for copies of the relevant standard schemas.

-Eksempel på komplett ``signatures.xml``
+Examples of complete ``signatures.xml``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: xml